 Looking for a fresh start?
 Discover the most common ways that American citizens move from the USA to Norway.

-With a highly contentious election period in full swing, many Americans are considering their future plans.
+With frustrations growing on both sides of the political divide, many Americans are considering their future plans.
 I know this from the volume of email I receive, literally on a daily basis.

 Whether it's the draw of a “cuddly capitalism” economic model or the high standard of living, Norway seems to be an attractive option for many.
 But as I've written about many times before, moving to Norway as a non-European isn't straightforward.